 Related forms, publications and websites

 Terms defined in the Definitions Dictionary

-An expression of dissatisfaction made in relation to an action, Decision or omission within the responsibility and control of the University, an Employee or a Student, where a response or resolution process is expected wherever possible....more
+An expression of dissatisfaction made in relation to an action, Decision or omission within the responsibility and control of the University, a University Member or a Student, where a response or resolution process is expected wherever possible....more

 A person who has been Admitted or Enrolled at the University, but has not yet graduated from their Academic Program....more

 The term 'University' or 'USQ' means the University of Southern Queensland....more